This past Sunday I decided to make a small twist to my UG Madness deck.

 They cannot be any worse than Aquamoeba, right?
 A 5/1 flyer that let you draw a card is fun.
 Also, that flavor.

 If anything else, I could just take him out after the tournament and never think about flying him again.
+Also, my Stifles are still not here.
+So, that's why they are still absent.

-This past week, I went through and gave serious thought to my Sideboard.
+:/ This past week, I went through and gave serious thought to my Sideboard.

 I need more protection from activated abilities.